With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 What is detox water?

-Also called fruit infused water or flavored water, detox water is nothing else than (filtered) tap water immersed with fresh fruits, vegetables or herbs.
+Also called fruit infused or flavored water, it is nothing else than (filtered) tap water immersed with fresh fruits, vegetables or herbs.
 Sometimes it is also called “spa water”.
 The added ingredients release over the time certain nutrients to the fluid and boost its taste.

 That way this drink helps not only to hydrate your body but supplies it as an aside with vitamins and minerals.
 Some nutritionists claim that you can get up to 20% of the vitamin content of freshly squeezed fruit juice, all without the extra fructose or calories.